hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_2/practical_vedanta_and_other_lectures/083_sankhya_and_vedanta.md

 we know, not intuition, nor reason, nor instinct.
 When that degenerates and is confused, we call it intuition; when it degenerates more, we call it reason; and when it degenerates still more, we call it instinct.
-That knowledge itself is Vijnâna, neither intuition, nor reason nor instinct.
+That knowledge itself is Vijnāna, neither intuition, nor reason nor instinct.
 The nearest expression for it is all-knowingness.
 There is no limit to it, no combination in it.
 That bliss, when it gets clouded over, we call love, attraction for gross bodies or fine bodies, or for ideas.
 This is